Nina Sky: 2007–2011: Label issues, marriages and The Other Side

-2012–present: Nicole and Natalie, motherhood, new label contract and Brightest Gold
+2012–present: Nicole and Natalie, motherhood, and new label contract

 On February 2, 2012, Nina Sky released the lead single from their upcoming third studio album, Nicole and Natalie.
 The single, entitled "Day Dreaming", was produced by Beau Vallis.
 The video for the song, directed by Adam Sauermilch, was released on February 28.
 On June 14, the band released "Heartbeat", the second single from the new album.
 A month later, on July 27, the video for "Heartbeat" was released.
 Concerning the video, the band stated: "We knew we wanted it to be more about the feeling of the song and less about the story.
 The colors, environment, and everyone dancing in their own element creates this surreal feeling of freedom.
 It’s just about listening to the rhythm inside you and letting that rhythm guide you."
-On July 31 the album was released.
-Album had electro, house, pop and R&B elements in songs.
-The album failed to charts because of independent release.
-On October 14, 2012, Nina Sky released third and final single from their album "Comatose".
-In 2012, they finally signed out from recording label Polo Grounds Music/J Records.
+On July 31, the album was released.
+Songs on the album contain electro, house, pop and R&B elements.
+The album failed to chart because of its independent release.
+On October 14, 2012, Nina Sky released third and final single from the album, "Comatose".
+In 2012, they finally signed out from the label Polo Grounds/J Records.

 On June 9, 2012, Nina Sky performed at OUT/LOUD Queer Women's Music Festival in Eugene, Oregon along with artists such as Krudas Cubensi, Tender Forever and Andrea Gibson.
 Later, on November 15, Nina Sky hosted Women in Business' fourth annual "Dress for Success" fashion show at Baruch College.
 On March 11, 2013, group released their sixth mixtape, titled Valentine's Day, hosted by Miss KL.
 On December 12, group released their new promotional single titled "Overtime" for digital download.
 The song was produced by Slimmy Neutron, who produced their album Nicole and Natalie, released in 2012.